shrub719/metronome/README.md

     metronome
 </h1>

+**press any key.**

-A WIP silent rhythm game for the NumWorks calculator.
+A silent rhythm game for the NumWorks calculator.

 ## Installation